 The Swedish Association of University Teachers and Researchers (SULF), is a non-political organization and the only professional and union association that is completely dedicated to the professional and work related issues of doctoral candidates, research staff and university teachers.
-We have more than 20,500 members.
+We have approximately 21 000 members.
 Swedens most educated members are in our union – become one of us!
 As a member of SULF you will get access to our helpline, advice and support, influence and membership benefits!
 We know higher education!

 With a membership in SULF you will get access to all the knowledge and competence in the unique conditions that exist within the higher education system.
 You will also get a income insurance specially adapted to the needs of SULF members.
 It is one of the best income insurance schemes on the market.
 Welcome to SULF – it pays to become a member!